 Serious About Security

 Ranch guests are also protected by a 24 hour fire-monitoring in each of the boarding facilities.
-An employee is always on site overnight and Karen, the owner, lives on the property and is only 200′ away from her canine guests at night.
+An employee is always on site overnight and Carey Bolduc our Head Trainer and Operations Manager, lives on the property and not only may take the puppies into the house to stay, but is only 200′ away from our other canine guests at night.

 Food & Medications Routine